gregsaun/maker_cheatsheet/mechanical/timing_belt_pulley.md

 ### Gates 2GT Specifications

 2GT belts are manufactured by an affiliate company of Gates called "Gates Unitta", in Asia.
-Gates 2GT belts are compatible with GT2 and GT3 but are lower quality and they could lead to an increase in backlash, specially on a 3D printer.
+Gates 2GT belts are using a different profile than GT2/GT3.
+As they are not 100% compatible with GT2/GT3 they could lead to an increase in backlash, specially on a 3D printer.
+The belt quality is also lower than GT2/GT3 belts.

 ![Gates 2GT 3GT Drawing](img/2gt_3gt_specs.jpg)